 - Sprinter Westfalia repair CD and wiring schematics (Sprinter Source forum link).

 - Some random T1N service and parts information is online.
 However, you have to do some work digging through all the files on this server to find what you need.
+This information was originally collated by Jens Moller and is now hosted by Arnie_Oli of the Sprinter forum.

 - Sprinter wiring diagrams (NCV3 and T1N).